 HTTP

-Because image-to-video tasks are time-consuming, typically taking 1 to 5 minutes, the API uses asynchronous invocation.
-The process involves two core steps: Create a task -> Poll for the result.
-The details are as follows:
+Because image-to-video tasks take a long time to process (typically 1 to 5 minutes), the API uses asynchronous invocation.
+The entire process involves two core steps: Create a task -> Poll for the result.

-The actual time required depends on the number of tasks in the queue and service execution conditions.
+The specific time required depends on the number of tasks in the queue and the service execution status.
 Please be patient while you wait for the result.

 Step 1: Create a task to get a task ID